holbiejlln/holbertonschool-shell/processes_and_signals/README.md

 # 0-w3-show_your_bash_pid_made_easy
-Write a Bash script that displays the PID, along with the process name, of processes whose name contain the word bash.
+Write a Bash script that displays To infinity and beyond indefinitely.

 Requirements:

-You cannot use ps
+In between each iteration of the loop, add a sleep 2